bimleshky/bimleshky.github.io/_pages/about.md

 ## About Me
 I am currently serving as a **Laboratory Assistant in Biology** at *S.S. +2 High School, Mandu*.
 Previously, I pursued the **BS-MS program in Chemistry at IISER Kolkata**, which strengthened my academic foundation in science.

-Alongside my professional role, I am preparing for the **UPSC Civil Services Examination (IAS)**, aiming to integrate knowledge, integrity, and public service in nation-building.

 ---